mineiros-io/article-examples/terraform/examples/module_enabled/README.md

 The example will only create `null` resources as provided by the [null provider](https://www.terraform.io/docs/providers/null/index.html).
 No infrastructure is created anywhere and no costs will be generated.
-Running the example will us the
+Running the example will use the
 [local backend](https://www.terraform.io/docs/backends/types/local.html)
 by default to store the terraform state.